Ashton-Tate: Sale to Borland (1991)

-Friday!

-Friday! was a product developed by Jim Lewis - he brought it to Ashton Tate and David Cole signed him up to complete development.
-Named after Robinson Crusoe's man Friday, because, by using the program, one could supposedly "get everything done by Friday!", this was a simple personal information manager (PIM) program written around 1983, years before that acronym became popular.
-It was programmed using the dBASE programming language which made it run slowly.
-Several design flaws surfaced in beta-testing that required a major redesign and rewriting of code which Lewis completed rapidly.
-These changes were made in-house by Jim Lewis soon after he joined Ashton-Tate as a lead developer and product manager.
-After a significant advertising campaign and strong channel sales and momentum, Friday was neglected by the Dev group headed up by Harvery Jeane - he did not allow resources to be applied to convert the program to a compiled version that would operate faster or to fix bugs.
-As a result the early momentum dissipated and Friday! was eventually withdrawn from the market.
-(See also, Microsoft Bob.)
+In 1990 Esber proposed a merger with Borland.

 Javelin

 On April 10, 1986, Ashton-Tate signed a marketing deal with Javelin Software to distribute their financial modeling software named Javelin outside of the US and Canada.

 Framework

-Their most successful attempt at building a product to reduce Ashton Tate's dependence on dBASE was Framework.
-Developed by the Forefront Corporation, Framework, like dBASE before it, was the brainchild of a single author, Robert Carr, who felt that integrated applications offered huge benefits over a selection of separate apps doing the same thing.
-In 1983 he had a runnable demo of his product, and showed it to David Cole who immediately signed a deal to support development in exchange for marketing rights.
+The company's most successful attempt at a breakout was with Framework.
+Framework, like dBASE before it, was developed by a single author, Robert Carr, who felt that integrated applications offered benefits over a selection of separate apps doing the same thing.
+In 1983 he had a runnable demo of his product, and showed it to Ashton-Tate who immediately signed a deal to support development in exchange for marketing rights.

 Framework was an integrated DOS-based document-based office suite with an interactive computer language named FRED that combined in an outliner a word processor, spreadsheet, mini-database application, charting tool, and a terminal program.
 Later versions also added e-mail support and a FRED Developer's toolKit with a FRED RunTime version that allowed developers to distribute free versions of Framework that run FRED applications.
 Framework also had the distinction of being available in over 14 languages, and it was more successful in Europe than in North America.
 Although DOS based, Framework supported a fully functional GUI based on character graphics (similar to Borland's OWL).
-For the time, Framework was an elegant and innovative product that many people loved to use.

-Framework quickly got locked into an industry battle even before its first shipment with Lotus Symphony, and later with Microsoft Works.
-The market was never large to begin with, as most customers chose to purchase the best of the standalone applications, even if they never used the extra functionality.
-Borland later sold Framework and it is being supported today at Framework.com.